austintgriffith/burner-wallet/README.md

 A burner wallet is automatically generated upon visiting https://xdai.io and your private key is stored in a cookie so it will be there when you come back.
 However, you should sweep any value you hold to a cold wallet regularly and burn your ephemeral private key.
 A burner wallet is analogous to cash; you won't carry too much because it can be lost but it's astonishingly easy to exchange.

 This can also be very handy in everyday use even for the crypto-initiated.
-If you are share a Lyft or a pizza with a friend and want to split the cost, just shoot their QR code with your camera and it will open up a new burner wallet to exchange value with them.
+If you share a Lyft or a pizza with a friend and want to split the cost, just shoot their QR code with your camera and it will open up a new burner wallet to exchange value with them.
 Just don't forget to sweep to cold storage and burn your key when you get home!

 Here is a follow up video to show how to go from fiat to DAI to xDai and back:
 [![onrampscreencast](https://user-images.githubusercontent.com/2653167/48295187-cb08df00-e446-11e8-9506-ff74a6d19604.png)](https://youtu.be/sbHIyDMpqyY)